ResonanceGroup/Letta-Proxy/cline_docs/productContext.md

-# Letta Proxy - Product Context
+# Product Context

 ## Why This Project Exists

-The Letta Proxy Server provides an OpenAI-compatible API interface for Letta agents, enabling seamless integration with existing OpenAI-based applications while leveraging Letta's advanced memory and tool capabilities.
-This allows users to use Letta agents with applications like Open WebUI without modifying the client applications.
+The Letta OpenAI Proxy provides a compatibility layer between OpenAI API clients and Letta agent servers.
+It allows existing applications and tools that expect OpenAI API endpoints to seamlessly work with Letta agents without requiring code changes.

-## Problems It Solves
+## What Problems It Solves

-1. **Compatibility Gap**: OpenAI-based applications cannot directly use Letta agents due to API differences
-2. **Memory Management**: Provides system prompt overlay management through Letta memory blocks for unlimited prompt lengths
-3. **Tool Integration**: Synchronizes and executes tools between OpenAI-compatible clients and Letta agents
+1. **API Compatibility**: Many existing tools and applications are built for OpenAI's API format.
+This proxy allows them to work with Letta agents without modification.

+2. **Agent Integration**: Provides a simple way to expose Letta agents as OpenAI-compatible models that can be used by any OpenAI client.

-4. **Streaming Support**: Enables real-time streaming responses compatible with OpenAI's API format
+3. **Streaming Support**: Enables real-time streaming responses from Letta agents through the familiar OpenAI streaming API format.

+4. **Tool Calling**: Maintains compatibility for function calling and tool usage patterns expected by OpenAI clients.

 ## How It Should Work

+1. **Request Flow**: Client sends OpenAI-formatted request to proxy → proxy translates to Letta API call → Letta agent processes → proxy converts response back to OpenAI format → client receives expected response.

-1. **Agent Discovery**: Automatically discover available Letta agents and present them as OpenAI models
+2. **Model Listing**: GET /v1/models returns available Letta agents as OpenAI model objects.

-2. **Request Translation**: Convert OpenAI API requests to Letta agent interactions
-3. **Memory Management**: Apply system prompts via persistent Letta memory blocks
-4. **Tool Handling**: Process tool definitions and tool call results
-5. **Response Streaming**: Provide OpenAI-compatible streaming responses with proper markdown rendering (including tables, formatting, and newlines)
-6. **Error Handling**: Comprehensive error handling with graceful fallbacks
+3. **Chat Completions**: POST /v1/chat/completions forwards messages to specified Letta agent and returns assistant responses in OpenAI format.

+4. **Streaming**: When stream=true, responses are sent as Server-Sent Events with OpenAI-compatible formatting.

+5. **Tool Calls**: Function calling requests from clients are properly routed through Letta's tool system and responses formatted back to OpenAI expectations.